-The MS degree builds on a bachelor’s education.
+The Master of Science abbreviation is an MS degree, a credential that builds on a bachelor’s education.
 While a bachelor’s program typically requires that you complete general education courses before concentrating on a major, a master’s program will focus on one area and deliver a more specialized education.

 You can earn your MS degree in a range of subjects, including: